NafBZ/NafBZ/README.md

 <h1 align="center">Hi 👋, I'm Nafees</h1>
-<h3 align="center">By profession, I talk to Robots and attempt to figure out how they see me</h3>
+<h3 align="center">By profession, I talk to Robots and attempt to figure out how they see me; by nature, I like to talk about deep learning with my fellow humans</h3>

 ![](https://komarev.com/ghpvc/?username=NafBZ&color=brightgreen)

-- 🌱 I’m currently learning **ROS2, Ardupilot, Angular, Django.**
+- 🌱 I’m currently learning **React, Three.js.**

 - 💬 Ask me about **Python, Deep Learning, Travelling in Europe**